 All submissions are subject to editorial review.
 The editorial staff of RAMBLE consists of Brittain Fellows who are members of the World Englishes Committee and who teach English Composition at Georgia Tech.

-- Submissions will be accepted from until March 31, 2021 from students currently enrolled at Georgia Tech (minimum of 1-credit enrollment) and whose first language is not English.
+- Submissions will be accepted until April 10 from students currently enrolled at Georgia Tech (minimum of 1-credit enrollment) and whose first language is not English.

 - Email your work as an attachment to GTworldenglishescommittee@gmail.com.

 - Do not include your name anywhere in the body of the manuscript to ensure confidentiality.

 - Include your work as an attachment to your submission email.

 - When you send us work, please attach it to your email using one of the following formats: .doc, .docx., .rtf.
 No .pdf files, please.

 - Poetry should be single-spaced, but fiction or creative nonfiction should be double-spaced with page numbers, 12-point standard font, and 1-inch margins (MLA format, in other words).